Survivor: Cambodia: Critical reception

 The season received extremely positive reviews.
 Daniel Fienberg of The Hollywood Reporter reviewed the season positively, saying "The episodes this fall were a reminder of why this show works so well and why you can never rule out Survivor to produce twists and turns that rival what you might find on a Netflix or HBO drama."
 Dan Heaton of Rob Has a Website gave the finale—and the season—a favorable review, saying, "This week's very satisfying finale included one of the show's greatest Tribal Councils and barely took a breath in the rush to the finish.
 Three different players won immunity, tears were shed, and no one backed down.
 There were no horrible gaffes at the Final Tribal Council, and the jury mostly avoided the bitter route.
 Kimmi emerged from a quiet edit to nearly dethrone the champ while Keith remained his unique self.
 Spencer and Tasha made a strategic error by sticking with Jeremy, but both showed real determination throughout the season to make the end.
 To put it mildly, I enjoyed this season."

 Dalton Ross of Entertainment Weekly ranked Cambodia as his sixth-favorite season, only behind Borneo, Micronesia, Heroes vs. Villains, Cagayan, and David vs. Goliath.
 He stated that despite some confusion with the season's constantly-shifting "voting blocs" and his disappointment with some of the challenges, he found the season appealing due to "how hard the bulk of the cast was playing," while also praising the numerous twists such as the fan-vote, the idols hidden in challenges, the tribe swaps, and the vote-stealing advantage.
 Caroline Framke of Vox raved the season, saying "The high level of game play in Survivor: Second Chance made a 15-year-old formula feel new again."
 In 2020, "Purple Rock Podcast" ranked this season 4th out of 40 saying that "the cast is an obvious strength.
 The gameplay is great as well, with ever-shifting strategies as players jostle for position to make the most of their second shot at the game."
 Later that same year, Inside Survivor ranked this season 16th out of 40 saying that "what really makes a season is the cast.
 And best believe this cast plays hard.
 Voting blocs, alliances, immunity idols, and vote steals, no obstacle is too great for these players who have everything to prove to their fans and themselves."
 In 2021, Rob Has a Podcast ranked Cambodia 9th during their Survivor All-Time Top 40 Rankings podcast.
+In 2024, Nick Caruso of TVLine ranked this season 6th out of 47.